Whilst telling you about our wedding day I can’t not tell you about myself – the bride!

 My hubby (to be) bought me my jewellery, which was handmade.
 The necklace was clear and purple crystals..so pretty.

 And this GORGEOUS charm bracelet, where I was able to chose the charms and I talked more about in my post about the wedding jewellery.

 I decided to treat myself to a make-up artist on the day.
 Not that I am lame at applying make up – far from it lol, but because it would be nice to relax and not stress.
 This is me after my make up trial.
 I went for bold coloured eyes, with purple shadow and dark eyeliner.
 I wear eyeliner every day, and I’m just not “me” without it!
 I also had some loooong false eyelashes applied – I loved them!
 A wonderful local lady called Janine did my make-up.
 I hired her last year for my 35th ‘At The Hop’ 50s Birthday Party.
-I wouldn’t hesitate to recommend Janine, she really applies beautiful make up!

 I’m sure that most brides will say that their perfume is one of the smells that reminds them of their wedding day.
 Mine does to an extent, hubby bought me a bottle of Jean-Paul Gaultier Summer Fragrance, which was limited edition and has now run out *sad face*…